juand-r/EMNLP-2020/README.md

 >
 > Another approach: LIME.
 Look at model's predictions for nearby inputs; closer points are more important than further points.
 Fit a linear classifier, and use its weights as feature importances.
 Problems with LIME and leave-one-out: how to define "distance" between sentences?
 Hard for users to understand different explanations with different perturbations.
 Generating interpretations is expensive (many calls to the underlying model).
 >
 > Bigger problem with saliency maps: linear representations can be quite limited.
+"Saliency maps are often not very actionable (in terms of finding artifacts)".
 >
 > **II.
 2. Perturbations as explanations** (input reduction and adversarial perturbations).
 >